Policies

 Example - Block users in a group from logging in to Web interface using policies

-Web interface implies the login requests from UI, API playground, ksctl, and any API request from the external clients.
-To block a set of users from logging to Web interface, perform the following steps:
+interface type covers login requests from the UI, API playground, ksctl, and direct API requests from external clients.
+To block a group of users from logging in via the web

 Create a policy